 David Knight undertook a strimmer course in 1997 and the Hoe Walk leaflet was published, mapping a four-mile circular walk starting at the Museum, crossing Hoe Rough and the Common before returning via Mill Lane.
-Download a pdf of the leaflet here: Hoe Walk The leaflet was reprinted several times until it was replaced by Norfolk County Council’s (NCC) Heritage Walks around Dereham booklet in 2009.
+The leaflet was reprinted several times until it was replaced by Norfolk County Council’s (NCC) Heritage Walks around Dereham booklet in 2009.

 In 1998 and 1999 two larger areas were scraped using a JCB so that heather would be able to regrow.
 Coppicing the tree stumps and clearing brambles and gorse were the main activities on the work days.
 Further funds were raised from WVP, BDC and NCC.

 David Knight continued to manage the work through the 2000s and occasional work days were held, until it became clear that more substantial funding would be needed to continue the work in the absence of a sufficient number of local volunteers.
 The aim would have to be to achieve a more lasting condition, based on occasional grazing, to maintain the heather areas.